Psychology B.S. (General Psychology)

 Available - On Campus

 The B.S. in Psychology with a General Psychology concentration provides students with an examination of many of the diverse subfields within the discipline.
 Students who choose this path can work with faculty mentors to tailor their studies to best meet their academic and career needs.
-For example, they can focus on forensic psychology, child or gender psychology, psychology of adjustment, or related topics in other academic programs.
+Some students may take a broad array of psychology courses while others may focus on a secondary area of interest such as forensic psychology, child psychology, or industrial- organizational psychology.

 Interested students in this course of study may be eligible for the Early Law School Admission Program.